Slug Control – How to get rid of slugs in garden

 Prevention

-Preventative methods do not get rid of slugs, but they do help to reduce the slug population.
+Preventative methods do not get rid of slugs, but they do help to reduce the damage done to your plants by the slug population.
 Water early morning rather than evening – don’t leave the ground moist overnight, good condition for slugs and snails

 Slugs like to hide in long grass, so keep grassy areas around your beds cut short.